Ixempra (Ixapebilone) – New Cancer Therapy

-Bristol-Myers Squibb's ixabepilone (epothilone B) is a new chemotherapeutic agent that is currently in development for the treatment of advanced breast cancer.
+Bristol-Myers Squibb’s (BMS) ixabepilone (epothilone B) is a new chemotherapeutic agent that is currently in development for the treatment of advanced breast cancer.

 Drugs that disrupt microtubule formation in tumour cells, so-called microtubule inhibitors, represent an important group of anti-cancer agents.
 Established classes of microtubule inhibitors include the vinca alkaloids and the taxanes.
 These drugs disrupt microtubules involved in cell separation during the G2 phase of the cell cycle.